alchemy-fr/Phraseanet-Docs/en/index.rst

 ----------------------

 `Phraseanet`_ is a Digital Asset Management system (DAM for short) targeting the professionals needs.
-It's created and maintained by the french company `Alchemy`_.
+It's created and maintained by the French company `Alchemy`_.

 Phraseanet can store, manage and share a wide range of digital resources such as